 Some Information about my business philosophy and approach to wellness

-I've continued my training in Yoga and Therapeutic yoga, along with Functional Yoga Therapy, Myofascial Release Therapy, Pranayama Breathing techniques, Meditation, and Trauma release.
+I've continued my personal training training in Yoga and Therapeutic yoga, along with Functional Yoga Therapy, Myofascial Release Therapy, Pranayama Breathing techniques, Meditation, and Trauma release.
 I've trained with some of the best instructors at Kripalu and Integrative Yoga Therapy in order to bring my clients the most effective tools to help them heal holistically in all levels of their being.

 HOW TO AVOID THE 5 STUMBLING BLOCKS OF THE TYPICAL AMERICAN DIET

 As a personal trainer in Moorestown nj, and doing personal training in mount laurel nj, and as a nutrition consultant in Voorhees nj, and lumberton nj, I’m often asked by my clients what they should eat.
 My initial answer is always the same.
 I can easily tell them what they should not eat, but what they should eat is not so simple.
 Start by eliminating sugar, salt, bleached flour, fried foods, candy, cookies & cake, and try to avoid anything that comes in a box.
 Eating at home is always a better option than eating out.

 That’s the quick and easy answer, but the one caveat is that you should enjoy yourself on special occasions as long as you get back on track quickly.
 One or two wayward meals will not cause the universe to crumble, and you shouldn’t feel that you’re depriving yourself or you won’t maintain a healthy diet.

 It’s important to allow personal and cultural preferences in a client’s diet, but there are also rules that apply across all cultures.
 The primary problems with the Standard American Diet (SAD!) are: